 The world of business has changed drastically over the past few years – perhaps for the better.
 Indeed, as the adverse effects of plastic pollution, greenhouse gases and environmental catastrophes have become common knowledge, an increasing number of businesses and corporations are taking proactive steps to eliminate their environmental footprint.

 Unfortunately, this phenomenon has also led to another concerning trend: corporate greenwashing.
 So, while many companies are taking the world by storm with green initiatives and impressive company cultures, some are talking the talk without walking the walk.
-However, others are leading by example, taking the right steps towards more eco-friendly operations and processes.
+However, others are leading by example, taking the right steps towards more eco-friendly operations and processes and to becoming more environmentally responsible.

 From global mega-companies to small start-ups, these are the most environmentally friendly companies in the world.